Impact of An Attack: Combating A Data Breach

 - Change your passwords: If your login credentials were compromised in the breach, change your passwords immediately.
 Use strong, unique passwords for each account, and consider using a password manager to help you create and manage secure passwords.

 - Enable two-factor authentication: Two-factor authentication adds an extra layer of security to your accounts by requiring a second verification form, such as a code sent to your phone and your password.
 Enable two-factor authentication on all of your accounts to help prevent unauthorized access.

 - Check your accounts: Check your financial accounts, credit reports, and any other accounts that may have been affected by the breach for any suspicious activity.
 Report any unauthorized activity to the appropriate financial institution or company.

-- Improve your email security: Many data breach occur due to phishing emails or other email-based attacks.
+- Improve your email security: Many data breach occur due to spear phishing emails or other email-based attacks.
 Improve your email security by using a solid spam filter, being cautious about opening attachments or clicking links in emails, and enabling two-factor authentication on your email account.

 - Monitor your personal information: Monitor your personal information, such as your Social Security number and other sensitive data, for any signs of fraudulent activity.
 Consider placing a fraud alert or credit freeze on your credit report to help prevent identity theft.

 By taking these steps, you can help protect yourself from further harm and minimize the impact of the data breach on your personal information.
 It's important to stay vigilant and protect your information in the future, such as practicing good cybersecurity habits, including undertaking the cyber essentials scheme and staying informed about data breach and other email security threats.